The Sustainability Imperative: Making the Case and Driving Change (2-day version)

 Full Regional cancellation policies can be found at the “Cancellation Policy” link on the SPE Training Course Catalog page.

 Johana Dunlop worked with Schlumberger for nearly 25 years and is deeply interested in the relationship between the oil and gas industry and society.
-Her education background draws on business, risk management and the liberal arts with an A.I.R.M from the Institute of Risk Management in the UK, an M. Sc.
-Management from Boston University and a B.A.
-Honors in French and Classics from Trinity College in Dublin.
+Her education background draws on business, risk management and the liberal arts with an AIRM from the Institute of Risk Management in the UK, an MS in management from Boston University and a BA with honors in French and classics from Trinity College in Dublin.

-After a career in Risk Management in the oil and gas industry, 1997 was a turning point year in which she took a sabbatical to volunteer in post-Soviet Armenia with a grassroots Franco-Armenian aid agency called Solidarité Protestante France-Armenie.
-Her return to Schlumberger, where she had previously been a Risk Manager for the Seismic and Wireline businesses, took her formally in to a field in which she had long had an informal interest – the impact of business on society.
-For six years, starting in 1998, she lived in New York and held management responsibilities for the community outreach program - SEED - covering many aspects of the program, including implementation, development and promotion, internal and external communications, development of peer relationships, and incubation support of other outreach activities.
+After a career in risk management in the oil and gas industry, 1997 was a turning point in which she took a sabbatical to volunteer in post-Soviet Armenia with a grassroots Franco-Armenian aid agency called Solidarité Protestante France-Armenie.
+Her return to Schlumberger, where she had previously been a risk manager for the seismic and wireline businesses, took her formally into a field in which she had long had an informal interest – the impact of business on society.
+For six years, starting in 1998, she lived in New York and held management responsibilities for the first global community outreach program – Schlumberger Excellence in Educational Development (SEED) - leading implementation, development and promotion, internal and external communications, development of peer relationships, and incubation support of other outreach activities.

-In 2004 she returned to Paris to take on a double role: to transform the Schlumberger Foundation into a strategic philanthropic vehicle which resulted in a portfolio of programs out of which Faculty for the Future became the flagship program, funding and supporting women scientists from developing countries.
-The second role was to “materialize” the company’s societal profile.
-This resulted in a Global Citizenship framework focusing on the company’s activities having to do with sustainability solutions, social and environmental footprint as well as community outreach.
-Today, she is the Director, Sustainability Engagement in which she serves as the internal thought leader on these topics as the company increasingly integrates sustainability factors into its core strategy, policies and practices.
+In 2004 she returned to Paris to take on a double role.
+One of her roles was transforming the Schlumberger Foundation into a strategic philanthropic vehicle.
+This work resulted in a portfolio of programs out of which Faculty for the Future became the flagship program, funding and supporting female scientists from developing countries.
+Her second role was to materialize the company’s societal profile.
+This resulted in a global citizenship framework focused on the company’s sustainability solutions, its social and environmental footprint as well as its community outreach.
+For over 20 years she was the internal thought leader on these topics, supporting the company as it increasingly integrated sustainability factors into its core strategy, policies and practices.

-Johana is active in a number of oil and gas industry professional societies in particular IPIECA and SPE.
-She co-leads the SPE Sustainability Technical Section and spearheaded the strategy development exercise that led to SPE focusing its sustainable development contribution on capacity and competency building for its 140,000 members around the world.
+In 2017 Johana joined the board of SPE as technical director, HSE and sustainability.
+She previously chaired the Sustainable Development Technical Section and spearheaded the sustainability strategy development exercise that led to SPE focusing on capacity and competency building for its 160,000 members around the world.
 Johana has also been an active contributor and supporter of IPIECA for many years.

 R.L.
 (Roland) Moreau has served as the current Health, Safety, Security, Environment & Social Responsibility (HSSE-SR) Technical Director for the Society of Petroleum Engineers International (SPE) Board of Directors since 2011.
 He recently retired with 34 years of services from ExxonMobil, where he held the position of Safety, Security, Health and Environment (SSH&E) Manager for ExxonMobil’s Upstream Research, Gas & Power Marketing, and Upstream Ventures business units.
 Roland received his BS degree in Mechanical Engineering from Worcester Polytechnic Institute in 1975, followed by an MBA in Finance from Fairleigh Dickinson University in 1984.
 He began his career with Exxon Company, U.S.A. as a Project Engineer at the Bayway Refinery in New Jersey in 1981.
 Since that time, he has held various technical, supervisory and managerial assignments for Exxon, and then ExxonMobil, in the Upstream production, development, and research organizations.
 Prior to ExxonMobil, Roland also worked for five years in the naval nuclear industry.